EU4Energy Annual Regional Visibility Campaign 2023

 In “Glass Globe”, the second series of the comic book featuring Ozzy the Hamster, the focus is on increasing younger generations’ understanding and knowledge about the importance of using clean energy to safeguard our planet.
 Renewable energy sources such as hydro power, wind and solar energy are explained in an easy and understandable language, as well as the methods through which these sources can be converted into energy.
 Additionally, a new Do-It-Yourself kit helps young readers acquire better practical knowledge based on the tips from the comic book.

-Just like “Light Bulb”, the first Ozzy comic book series, “Glass Globe” is available in six languages and is being distributed at local schools across the Eastern Partnership countries as extracurricular reading material for school children.
-Additionally, campaigns featuring Ozzy the Hamster are launched throughout 2023 by EU Neighbours East targeting and engaging school children via various social media platforms, a dedicated website and through school activities.
+Like “Light Bulb”, the first Ozzy comic book series, “Glass Globe”, is available in six languages and distributed at local schools across the Eastern Partnership countries as extracurricular reading material for school children.
+Additionally, campaigns featuring Ozzy the Hamster are launched throughout 2023 by EU Neighbours East, targeting and engaging school children via various social media platforms and a dedicated website.

 Read more about this: